surveycto/slider-label/README.md

 # Description
-Allows for a slider with an option for markers or labels
+Allows for a slider with an option for markers or labels.

 # Default SurveyCTO feature support